A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs

 \paragraph{Nooses and branch decompositions.} Given a plane graph $G$, a \emph{noose} is a closed curve without self-intersections that meets the drawing of $G$ only in vertices.
 Contrary to some other sources in the literature, we explicitly allow a noose to visit one face multiple times, however each vertex is visited at most once.

+We now briefly recall the formal layer of branch and sphere-cut decompositions for convenience.
 A \emph{branch decomposition} of a graph $G$ is a pair $(\tree, \brleaf)$ where $\tree$ is an unrooted ternary tree and $\brleaf$ is a bijection between the leaves of $\tree$ and the edges of $G$.
 For every edge $e \in E(\tree)$, we define the \emph{cut} (or \emph{middle set}) $\brcut(e) \subseteq V(G)$ as follows: if $\tree_1$ and $\tree_2$ are the two components of $\tree-e$, then $v \in \brcut(e)$ if $v$ is incident both to an edge corresponding to a leaf in $\tree_1$ and to an edge corresponding to a leaf in $\tree_2$.
-The width of a decomposition is the maximum size of a middle set, and the branchwidth of a graph is a minimum width of a branch decomposition of a graph.

-It is well known that planar graphs have sublinear branchwidth. \begin{theorem}[see e.g. \cite{FominT06}] Every planar graph on $n$ vertices has branchwidth bounded by $\sqrt{4.5 n}$. \end{theorem}
+The width of a decomposition is the maximum size of a cut in it, and the branchwidth of a graph is a minimum width of a branch decomposition of a graph.
+It is well known that planar graphs have sublinear branchwidth. \begin{theorem}[see e.g. \cite{FominT06}] Every planar graph with $n \geq 2$ vertices of degree at least $3$ has branchwidth bounded by $\sqrt{4.5 n}$. \end{theorem}

 In planar graphs, one can compute good branch decompositions, where the cuts $\brcut(e)$ correspond to nooses.
 More formally, a triple $(\tree, \brleaf, \brnoose)$ is an \emph{sc-branch decomposition} (for \emph{sphere-cut branch decomposition}) if $(\tree, \brleaf)$ is a branch decomposition and for every $e \in E(\tree)$, $\brnoose(e)$ is a noose that traverses the vertices of $\brcut(e)$ and separates the edges corresponding to the leaves of the two components of $\tree-e$ from each other.